 Instead, make your guest posts relevant and educational.
 That way, the readers will start trusting your brand.
 Just like SEO, guest posting is a long-term investment.

 Example: Imagine you are representing a cybersecurity solutions company.
 You can write a guest post about “The Future of Cybersecurity.”
-Simply find relevant websites in which you’d want to be featured, check if they accept guest posts, and send them your pitch.
+Simply find relevant websites where you’d want to be featured, check if they accept guest posts, and send them your pitch.

 Social media is one of the biggest players in digital marketing.
 Your brand’s social media pages essentially represent who you are.
 Based on your social media presence and tone, potential customers can decide whether they like you or not.